TPAS Schedule

 System Design

-The Coalition states are developing final design plans, technical requirements, and specifications for the deployment of TPAS.
-The design will build upon the input gathered from virtual workshops with the trucking industry, the online I-10 TPAS Truck Driver and Dispatcher Survey, the I-10 TPAS ConOps, and high-level system requirements.
+Each of the four states is developing final design plans, technical requirements, and specifications for the deployment of TPAS.
+The design will build upon the input gathered from virtual workshops with the trucking industry, the online I-10 TPAS Truck Driver and Dispatcher Survey, the I-10 TPAS ConOps, and other system requirements.

 What We’re Going to Do